-The Toronto Children’s Ministry was first held in 2011 by the Center for Excellence in Christian Education (CECE) at St. John’s York Mills Anglican Church.
-It was then called the Children’s Ministry Leadership Conference.
-The CECE was group of lay people and clergy in the Diocese of Toronto who were committed to promoting Christian Education and formation for children and youth.
-The CECE provided resources and networking among those who worked in the Christian education community.
-In 2015, CECE approached Wycliffe College to take over the conference.
-Wycliffe helped continue this work of resourcing and equipping ministry workers and parents through the Toronto Children’s Ministry Conference until the completion of the 2021 Conference, including maintaining a strong online conference for 2 years through the global pandemic.
+The Toronto Children’s Ministry Conference was first held in 2011 under the leadership of Rev. Dr. Catherine Keating with a group of lay people and clergy in the Anglican Diocese of Toronto at St. John’s York Mills Anglican Church.
+This group, committed to promoting Christian Education and formation for children and youth, provided resources and networking among those who worked in the Christian education community along with developing this annual conference to be held on the first Saturday of November.
+In 2015, Dr. Keating approached Wycliffe College to take over the conference.
+Wycliffe expanded the leadership team to include Canadian Baptists of Ontario and Quebec (CBOQ), Tyndale University and Blessings4CM Consulting Ministry and helped continue this work of resourcing and equipping ministry workers and parents through the Toronto Children’s Ministry Conference until the completion of the 2021 Conference, including maintaining a strong online conference for 2 years through the global pandemic.

-TCMC held at St. John’s York Mills Anglican Church, our presenting sponsor, along with the Diocese of Toronto, Blessing for Children’s Ministry and Canadian Baptists of Ontario and Quebec (CBOQ), Tyndale and Wycliffe are pleased to jointly present the 13th annual Toronto Children’s Ministry Conference on Saturday, November 4, 2023.
+TCMC, held at St. John’s York Mills Anglican Church, our presenting sponsor, along with the Diocese of Toronto, Blessing for Children’s Ministry and Canadian Baptists of Ontario and Quebec (CBOQ), Tyndale and Wycliffe are pleased to jointly present the 13th annual Toronto Children’s Ministry Conference on Saturday, November 4, 2023.
 This Conference brings people together to meet others in the field, to share ideas and experiences, and to hear thoughts and wisdom from experts.

 To learn more about us, please visit our websites: